Jake Marisnick Player Props: Tigers vs. Royals

 - Marisnick is batting .190 with two doubles, a triple and two walks.

-- In six of 16 games this year (37.5%), Marisnick has reached base via hit, and that includes multiple hits twice.
+- This year, Marisnick has recorded at least one hit in six of 16 games (37.5%), and had multiple hits twice.

-- In 16 games played this season, he has not hit a home run.
+- In 16 games played this season, he has not hit a long ball.

 - Marisnick has driven in a run twice this year, but just one in each of those games.

-- He has scored in three of 16 games so far this year.
+- He has scored in three games this season (18.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.